What is Emotional Trauma

-Everyone has been talking about trauma lately, and for good reason.
-Most of us have been through some kind of traumatic event, if not many.
-Unlike day-to-day stresses you can process in the moment, trauma is an overwhelming event or series of events that your body and mind cannot comprehend or cope with, such as sexual assault, a terrifying natural disaster, living in an unsafe environment, or the sudden loss of a loved one.
+Most of us have been through — or will go through — some kind of traumatic event in our lifetimes.
+Unlike day-to-day stresses you can process in the moment, trauma is an overwhelming event or series of events that your body and mind cannot grasp or cope with, such as sexual assault, a natural disaster, living in an unsafe environment, or the sudden loss of a loved one.

-Trauma can happen in a flash and be unexpected and shocking, or it can happen continuously or repeatedly, such as the toll taken by growing up with a parent who can’t take care of you, being bullied and humiliated at school, or surviving an abusive relationship.
+Trauma can happen in a flash and be unexpected and shocking, or it can happen continuously or repeatedly, such as growing up with a parent who can’t take care of you, being bullied at school, or surviving an abusive relationship.

 If you’re reeling in the wake of a recent event, learn how you can get the support you need.

-Emotional, or psychological, trauma is the result of traumatizing experiences that leave you feeling unsafe or helpless.
-Some trauma may also cause physical harm, such as a car accident or assault, but you do not have to sustain a physical injury to experience emotional trauma.
-The emotional impact of trauma can be just as harmful—and sometimes harder to recover from— as physical injuries because it can change the way your brain functions, especially when you’ve been hurt repeatedly or from a very young age.
+An emotional or psychological trauma is an experience that makes you feel unsafe or helpless.
+Some trauma may be physical, such as a car accident or assault, but you do not have to sustain a physical injury to experience emotional trauma.
+The mental impact of trauma can be just as harmful as — and sometimes harder to recover from than — physical injuries because it can change the way your brain functions, especially when you’ve been hurt repeatedly or at a very young age.

-Your brain is doing its best to protect you by constantly scanning for danger everywhere.
-It’s understandable to feel frustrated by that, but treatment for trauma focuses on reteaching our brain that we can support ourselves in spite of the harm that has happened.
+When you’ve been through emotional trauma, your brain does its best to protect you by constantly scanning for danger everywhere.
+Treatment for trauma focuses on reteaching your brain that you can support yourself despite the harm you’ve experienced.

 Types of Trauma